What they said about the Field School

 Comments of former students of Achill Field School

 I first attended the Achill Archaeological Field School in 2015 as a student.
 The experience was so spectacular that I returned in 2016 as a Trainee Supervisor.
 This experience reaffirmed my love of archaeology, Ireland, and academic pursuits.
-They teach each aspect of the field experience and I look forward to returning as a Supervisor during the summer of 2018.
-Who wants to join me??? —Carolyn Howle, Student
+They teach each aspect of the field experience.
+I participated as a Supervisor during the summer of 2018 and really enjoyed working on a shell midden site at Caraun Point —Carolyn Howle.

 My experience at the field school was amazing and I wanted to thank you because I learned so much and feel so lucky to have had such a great four weeks in Ireland—Kate, Keem Bay, Module 1, 2017.